amazeeio/docs/step_by_step_guides/get_your_drupal_site_running_on_amazeeio.md

 }
 ```

 We do not suggest to just use this simple configuration for production sites, but for now, it's all good.
-See [Drupal Configuration](../drupal/settingsphpfiles.md) for the whole magic of amazee.io settings.php files.
+See [Drupal Configuration and settings.php](../drupal/settingsphpfiles.md) for the whole magic of amazee.io settings.php files.

 In order to teach Drush about our amazee.io environment, create a new file named `drushrc.php` inside a folder named `drush` inside the root directory of your Git repository: